 Datadog has been one of the industry’s most remarkable success stories.
 The company grew revenue from a modest $101 million in 2017 to $1.7 billion in fiscal year 2022, with revenue expected to hit $2.1 billion this year.
 And analysts expect the company to keep growing at around 25% per year going forward.

 Datadog is already profitable, which sets it ahead of many of its software-as-a-service company peers.
 While Shares have rallied 20% so far this year, they are still down 19% over the past 12 months and offer good value today.

 Unity Software (U)

+Unity, along with its key rival, Unreal, control the majority of the video-game-engine market.
+It’s difficult for other companies to take share from Unity as many developers have become accustomed to using its platform.
 Unity’s claim to fame is that its engine works seamlessly across platforms.
 A developer can build a game for, say, PCs, and then easily release that same game for use in conjunction with consoles, mobile, and even virtual/augmented reality.

 For years, the knock on Unity was its excessive spending and unprofitability.
 But after a series of cost cuts, Unity has reached profitability.
 Analysts are forecasting full-year revenue growth of 54% this year and for EPS to swing from a loss of 39 cents per share to a profit of 35 cents.